YixuanSeanZhou/Quantized_Neural_Nets/README.md

 	   }

-*Note:* The project mainly consider the ImageNet dataset, and due to the size of this dataset we strongly recommend one to run this experiment using a cloud computation center, e.g. AWS.
-When we run this experiment, we use the `m5.8xlarge` AWS EC2 instance with a disk space of `300GB`.
+*Note:* The code is designed to work primarily with the ImageNet dataset.
+Due to the size of this dataset, it is likely one may need heavier computational resources than a local machine.
+Nevertheless, the experiments can be run, for example, using a cloud computation center, e.g. AWS.
+When we run this experiment, we use the `m5.8xlarge` EC2 instance with a disk space of `300GB`.

 ## Installing Dependencies
 We assume a python version that is greater than `3.8.0` is installed in the user's